nekatibebe/programming-fundamentals-task-python/README.md

 # About Brute_force-Attack-simulator
 Developing brute force attack simulator
-# these are python library or module i applying in the project
+# these are common concept used for this project
-<br>**time:** is used to record the duration of time used to get the secret 4-digit number i used the methods used in start and stop recording time,and i use functions to mock_lock screen, to setup UI, and to run brute force attack.
+<br>**time module:** is used to record the duration of time used to get the secret 4-digit number i used the methods used in start and stop recording time.
+<br>if conditions to check the attempted key is matched with secret key.
+<br>loops to try another way until it gets the matched key
 # About login system
 <br>There some concepts applied on this project
 <br>dictionary to compare the stored username with password